2009–10 FA Cup: Third round proper

 The draw was held on Sunday 29 November 2009 at Wembley Stadium.
 Premier League and Football League Championship teams entered at this stage, joining the winners from the previous round and completing the entrants.
 The majority of fixtures took place on 2 and 3 January 2010, with snow postponing several matches until mid-January.

-Barrow, Forest Green Rovers, Luton Town and York City from the Conference National (5th tier) were the only non-league teams left at this stage, but none made it through to the Fourth Round.
+Barrow, Forest Green Rovers, Luton Town and York City from the Conference National (5th tier) were the only non-league teams left at this stage, but none made it through to the fourth round.

-Manchester United were knocked out in the Third Round for the first time since they lost to Bournemouth in 1984, when they lost to third-tier rivals Leeds United.
+Manchester United were knocked out in the third round for the first time since they lost to AFC Bournemouth in 1984, when they lost to third-tier rivals Leeds United.
 It was also Manchester United's first defeat to a lower league side since defeat at Bournemouth.
 They were joined by rivals and fellow 'Big Four' club Liverpool, who lost at home to second-flight Reading in a replay.